What is reaction calorimetry?

 |Heat Balance Calorimetry (HBC)||• Insensitive to changes in UA||• Usually the gradient between coolant in/out is very small, introducing large error margin|

 |True Heat Flow Calorimetry (THF)||• No calibration needed

 • True heat flow measured in situ in real-time (what you see is what you get)

 • Ability to handle low volumes, multi-phase reactions, and non-isothermal modes

 • Due to lower volume of reagents needed, safer operation

 We mainly use Heat Flow Calorimetry (HFC), but for some reactions, we prefer to use Power Compensation (PCC).
-We purchased the Atlas Calorimeter as it has the capability to perform both Heat Flow Calorimetry and Power Compensation Calorimetry, making it a really good addition to the laboratory.”
+We purchased the Atlas HD Calorimeter as it has the capability to perform both Heat Flow Calorimetry and Power Compensation Calorimetry, making it a really good addition to the laboratory.”